ashgw/ts-roids/README.md

 ```bash
 pnpm i ts-roids
 ```
-If you're only using types, you can install it as a ``devDependency``.

 Requires TypesScript `v5.0`+

 ## Documentation
 Checkout the full [API reference](https://ts-roids.ashgw.me/) for all usage examples with details.